lupyuen/lupyuen.github.io/src/ox2.md

 We'll print something in the __NuttX Boot Code__.
 Which is in __RISC-V Assembly__!

+BL808 UART looks super familiar.
 When we compare these UARTs...

 - __BL808 UART Controller__